mkxgl/IL1332_hdl/ALU/readme.md

 Control signals: 2-bit S and M.

 ### The functions are defined by the following table:
 - S     M      Function        Function Category
 - 00                          Arithmetic
     -  00     ADD
     - 01     SUB
     -  10     MULTIPLY
     - 11     UNUSED
+- 01  Shift/Rotate
-- 01      00     ROTATE RIGHT    Shift/Rotate
+  - 00     ROTATE RIGHT
   -   01     ROTATE LEFT
   -  10     SHIFT RIGHT
   -  11     SHIFT LEFT
+- 10   Compare
-- 10      00     GREATER THAN    Compare
+  - 00     GREATER THAN
   -   01     LESS THAN
   -   10     EQUAL
   -    11     NOT EQUAL
+- 11 Logic
-- 11      00     AND            Logic
+  - 00     AND
   -   01     OR
   -   10     NOT
   -    11     XOR

 ## Testbench Requirements:
 1. Create a testbench to verify the functionality of the ALU.